handle-my-admissions/student-app/README.md

 ## 🎊 student
 "student" is an application that severs "applicant" users of Handle My Admission.

-Note: This repository is the TypeScript version of the the Old Code base (https://github.com/admission-portal/ap-student) which is now being deprecated, and will not be maintained further.
+Note: This repository is the TypeScript version of the Old Codebase (https://github.com/admission-portal/ap-student) which is now being deprecated, and will not be maintained further.

 ## 💥 Introduction to Handle My Admission

-Handle My Admission is a solution which provides an end-to-end platform for institutions to manage their admission process , as well as it acts as an on-stop solution for high school students to manage their college applications.
+Handle My Admission is a solution that provides an end-to-end platform for institutions to manage their admission process, as well as acts as a one-stop solution for high school students to manage their college applications.

 It started with the idea to provide facilities to only one university, but now it’s pivoting towards SAAS.

 ## 💡 Why did we build this?

 The very first reason was to reduce the costs of the solutions that our university was using.
-Later, we realized that there is no single SAAS platform for admission, where universities can post their openings and applicants can apply through a single platform, because each university currently has their own portal, making it difficult to track your application as a student when applying to many universities and openings.
+Later, we realized that there is no single SAAS platform for admission, where universities can post their openings and applicants can apply through a single platform, because each university currently has its own portal, making it difficult to track your application as a student when using too many universities and openings.

 ## 🥁 Features